browserengineering/book/book/text.md

 ```

 [^get_font-hack]: This method has a hack in it to make the cache work better.
-Notice how we are creting a `tkinter.Label` object for no apparent reason,
+Notice how we are creating a `tkinter.Label` object for no apparent reason,
 then storing it in the cache.
-This trick dramatically improves performance,
+This trick dramatically improves performance
-possibly because this new object keeps the font object alive.
+(possibly because th label object keeps the font object alive).

 Now, inside the `text` method we can call `get_font` instead of
 creating a `Font` object directly: